 Authentic Tacos al Pastor at Home

-As a Mexican living abroad, it is not easy for me to satisfy the craving for eating really good Tacos al Pastor or Tacos de Trompo, as we call them, in my hometown.
+As a Mexican living abroad, I find it very important to satisfy my craving for good Tacos al Pastor or Tacos de Trompo, or just simply Al pastor, as we call them, in my hometown.
 Over the years, I tried different methods to mimic the tacos sold in Mexico and failed.
 One method was stacking the meat and baking it in the oven, but it just didn't work the same.
-I also tried the kabob style on a baking sheet covered with aluminum foil and got better results than other methods.
+I also tried to create a Mexican gyro, like a kabob style, on a baking sheet covered with aluminum foil and got better results than other methods.

 Ingredients

-Here are the ingredients you'll need to make this tacos al pastor dish:
+Here are the ingredients you'll need to make this dish:

 - Achiote paste